Synopsys (NASDAQ:SNPS) Updates Q4 2021 Earnings Guidance

-Synopsys (NASDAQ:SNPS) issued an update on its fourth quarter 2021 earnings guidance on Wednesday morning.
+Synopsys (NASDAQ:SNPS) updated its fourth quarter 2021 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $1.750-$1.800 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.490.
 The company issued revenue guidance of $1.14 billion-$1.17 billion, compared to the consensus revenue estimate of $1.04 billion.Synopsys also updated its FY 2021 guidance to $6.780-$6.830 EPS.

-Synopsys (NASDAQ:SNPS) last issued its quarterly earnings results on Tuesday, August 17th.
-The semiconductor company reported $1.81 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $1.78 by $0.03.
-Synopsys had a return on equity of 15.03% and a net margin of 18.48%.
-The firm had revenue of $1.06 billion during the quarter, compared to analyst estimates of $1.05 billion.
-During the same period last year, the company earned $1.74 EPS.
-Synopsys’s quarterly revenue was up 9.6% compared to the same quarter last year.
-Equities research analysts expect that Synopsys will post 4.66 earnings per share for the current fiscal year.
+A number of brokerages recently issued reports on SNPS.
+Rosenblatt Securities boosted their price objective on Synopsys from $314.00 to $349.00 and gave the company a buy rating in a research note on Wednesday, August 25th.
+Westpark Capital began coverage on Synopsys in a research note on Thursday, July 15th.
+They issued a buy rating and a $340.00 price objective on the stock.
+Wells Fargo & Company boosted their price objective on Synopsys from $325.00 to $340.00 and gave the company an overweight rating in a research note on Thursday, August 19th.
+HSBC restated an average rating on shares of Synopsys in a research note on Thursday, August 26th.
+Finally, Robert W. Baird boosted their price objective on Synopsys from $320.00 to $350.00 and gave the company an outperform rating in a research note on Thursday, August 19th.
+One investment analyst has rated the stock with a sell rating, three have issued a hold rating and ten have issued a buy rating to the company.
+Based on data from MarketBeat, the stock has a consensus rating of Buy and an average price target of $318.75.

-A number of equities research analysts recently issued reports on the company.
-HSBC reissued an average rating on shares of Synopsys in a research note on Thursday.
-KeyCorp lifted their target price on Synopsys from $320.00 to $347.00 and gave the company an overweight rating in a research report on Thursday, August 19th.
-Robert W. Baird lifted their target price on Synopsys from $320.00 to $350.00 and gave the company an outperform rating in a research report on Thursday, August 19th.
-Rosenblatt Securities lifted their target price on Synopsys from $314.00 to $349.00 and gave the company a buy rating in a research report on Wednesday.
-Finally, Wells Fargo & Company lifted their target price on Synopsys from $325.00 to $340.00 and gave the company an overweight rating in a research report on Thursday, August 19th.
-One analyst has rated the stock with a sell rating, three have assigned a hold rating and ten have given a buy rating to the company.
-The company presently has an average rating of Buy and an average target price of $318.75.
+Synopsys declared that its Board of Directors has approved a stock buyback program on Thursday, June 17th that allows the company to buyback $500.00 million in shares.
+This buyback authorization allows the semiconductor company to reacquire up to 1.2% of its shares through open market purchases.
+Shares buyback programs are usually a sign that the company’s management believes its shares are undervalued.

-In other Synopsys news, insider John F. Runkel, Jr. sold 4,237 shares of the business’s stock in a transaction dated Monday, June 14th.
-The stock was sold at an average price of $263.14, for a total transaction of $1,114,924.18.
-Following the sale, the insider now owns 20,014 shares in the company, valued at approximately $5,266,483.96.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Also, CAO Sudhindra Kankanwadi sold 3,325 shares of the business’s stock in a transaction dated Monday, August 23rd.
-The shares were sold at an average price of $320.57, for a total value of $1,065,895.25.
+In other Synopsys news, CAO Sudhindra Kankanwadi sold 3,325 shares of the company’s stock in a transaction that occurred on Monday, August 23rd.
+The stock was sold at an average price of $320.57, for a total value of $1,065,895.25.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Also, insider John F. Runkel, Jr. sold 4,237 shares of the company’s stock in a transaction that occurred on Monday, June 14th.
+The stock was sold at an average price of $263.14, for a total value of $1,114,924.18.
+Following the completion of the sale, the insider now directly owns 20,014 shares of the company’s stock, valued at approximately $5,266,483.96.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders have sold 341,467 shares of company stock worth $106,713,948.
-1.56% of the stock is owned by company insiders.
+Insiders have sold 341,467 shares of company stock valued at $106,713,948 in the last three months.
+1.56% of the stock is owned by insiders.

 About Synopsys